JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

 authorization rules in a separate class so that your application is easier to read and understand.

 It’s our duty to implement the permission logic.
 And we do this by writing an object that implements the PermissionEvaluator contract.

-Using the @Secured and @RolesAllowed annotations
+**Using the @Secured and @RolesAllowed annotations**

+The @EnableGlobalMethodSecurity annotation offers two other similar attributes that you can use to enable different annotations.
+You use the jsr250Enabled attribute to enable the @RolesAllowed annotation and the securedEnabled attribute to enable the @Secured annotation.